It goes without saying that I like everything about radio, even movies that feature radio stations.

 The first movie I watched about radio must have been FM (pretty sure I left the cinema disappointed).
 Then came Good Morning Vietnam…

-Released in 1978 FM is about fictional Los Angeles station Q-Sky and the battle between the station’s DJs and the suits who want more commercials and less music (sound familiar?).
+Released in 1978 the film FM is about fictional Los Angeles station Q-Sky and the battle between the station’s DJs and the suits who want more commercials and less music (sound familiar?).

-We see a variety of cliche DJs who each have their personal problems and the pressure the station manager – played by Michael Brandon – faces as he has to pick a side; the suits or his DJs (and their loyal listeners).
+We see a variety of cliché DJs who each have their personal problems and get an insight into the pressure the station manager – played by Michael Brandon – faces as he has to pick a side; the suits or his DJs (and their loyal listeners).

 Tension between the on-air talent and the management comes to a head when the DJs lock themselves in the station – locking management out.
 A police raid follows.
 All up, the climax is a bit like what really happened at New York station WBAI (see below).

-The plot is paper thin, the film isn’t based in the reality of any station I know, and it is unbelievable in parts.
+The plot of FM is paper thin, the film isn’t based in the reality of any station I know, and it is unbelievable in parts.
+Most parts.

 And it’s back to 1965 we go as we join DJ Adrian Cronauer on American Forces Radio during the Vietnam Conflict.

-It’s a wild ride as Adrian takes on the army to play rock’n’roll and say what he likes; revealing bit of classified information to listeners along the way.
+It’s a wild ride as Adrian takes on the army to play rock’n’roll and say what he likes over the air; revealing a bit of classified information to listeners along the way.

-His DJ style is worlds away from what the other presenters are doing; they read dull messages and play classical music.
+His DJ style is worlds away from what the other presenters’ dull messages and classical music.

 Listeners love Cronauer; he boosts morale, draws a huge following among the troops, and ends up being too popular for his own good.